Vheissu/aurelia-modal/README.md

 A modal plugin for Aurelia with no dependencies, just vanilla Javascript.
 Simplistic API, keyboard and mouse events.
 Supports rendering using viewmodels or HTML.

 ## Install and Setup
-1. Install: jspm install aurelia-modal=github:vheissu/aurelia-modal
+1. Install: jspm install aurelia-modal
 2. Use during the bootstrapping phase:

 Use the plugin in your app's main.js: